 - Abnormal heartbeats

-In addition, crizotinib (Xalkori®) has unique vision-specific side effects.
+In addition, crizotinib (Xalkori®) and ensartinib (EnsacoveTM) have unique vision-specific side effects.
 These include:

 - Trouble looking at light